This article originally appeared on VICE Switzerland.

 I wasn't able to take much with me besides the clothes I had on.
 Since I had to leave my family behind, these photos were the only things that were important to me, and luckily I could carry them on me.
-On the photos you can see my parents, my brother and my sister – who's now deceased."
+In the photos, you can see my parents, my brother, and my sister—who's now deceased."

 The most important items we had on our escape were the torches illuminating the pass over the Himalaya."

-From all the things I took with me, only this cell phone is left.
-My mother bought it just before I fled Afghanistan – she spent 3.000 Afghani (about £34) on it.
+From all the things I took with me, only this cellphone is left.
+My mother bought it just before I fled Afghanistan—she spent 3,000 afghani [about $45] on it.
 That's half of my family's monthly income.

 The phone was the only way I could let my family know where I was on my journey and that I was OK.
 My mother was very worried, so a call from time to time helped to calm her down.
 The phone also made me feel safer and less lonely."

-Gabriel's project ImPORTRAITS has been selected for the Swiss Photo Award 2016 as one of the seven best Swiss works in the free category.
-You can see more of his work for yourself until the end of August at the Gallery Parzelle 403 in Basel, if you happen to be around.
+Hill's project ImPORTRAITS has been selected for the Swiss Photo Award 2016 as one of the seven best Swiss works in the free category.
+You can see more of his work for yourself until the end of August at the Gallery Parzelle 403 in Basel.